IELTS General Training · Writing Task 2 · Category 7

 Frequently Asked Questions

-QDo I need perfect grammar for band 7 in IELTS Writing Task 2?
+QDo I need perfect grammar for Band 7 in IELTS Writing Task 2?

 QWhat is the difference between grammatical range and grammatical accuracy in IELTS?